oli-d/nova/communication/rest/README.md

 As a bit more complete example, here's how you would create a simple echo server:

-1. Create a bean class that provides the echo handler
+1. Create a class that provides the echo handler

     ```Java
     @Path("/echo")